nanoframework/nanoFramework.IoT.Device/devices/Bno055/README.md

 ## Remapping the accelerometer axis

-It is possible to remap the acceleroter axis as well as get their configuration.
+It is possible to remap the accelerometer axis as well as get their configuration.

-For example, you can change the X axis for a negative signe likle this:
+For example, you can change the X axis for a negative sign like this:

 ```csharp
 var axisMap = bno055Sensor.GetAxisMap();